 Rule #2 – Silent Redlines Can Be a Powerful Negotiation Tool.

-When it comes to redlining etiquette, Rule #1 is to accompany redlines with explanatory comments.
-An exception to that rule begets Rule #2 – silent redlines can be a powerful negotiation tool.
+When it comes to redlining etiquette, CRE Rule #1 on Comments is to always accompany redlines with explanatory comments.
+An exception to that rule begets this CRE Rule #2 – silent redlines can be a powerful negotiation tool.

 There is an essential distinction between silence and silent redlines.
 “Silent redlines” refers to the intentional lack of an explanatory comment with your proposed change.
 It applies to instances where you added a redline but you did not include an explanatory comment.
 I am not suggesting that you remain silent on the contractual terms proposed by the other side – as that would imply you accept their language as-is.

 - Like fine china, you should use this tactic sparingly.
 Reserve silent redlines for those rare instances where saying nothing is a better use of your time and will lead to a better result than saying something (or repeating the same thing) would.
 Also, using them too often can make you seem like a lazy contract negotiator.
 Or worse, one who does not respect the other side.